Why Are PlanesSOChaotic?

 key insight

-The check-in allocation algorithm (BullMQ-optimized) achieves near-optimal bin utilization because it converts an ONLINE problem (passengers arrive one at a time with no advance info) into an OFFLINE problem (all data is known at check-in before boarding begins).
-This is the fundamental insight: airlines already have the data.
+The check-in allocation algorithm converts an online problem (passengers arrive one at a time with no advance info) into an offline problem (all data known at check-in before boarding begins).
+This is not standard bin packing: it is Interval-Constrained Bin Packing on a Line (ICBPL), where each bag is restricted to a contiguous subset of bins determined by seat location.
+The problem is NP-hard (Dawande et al. 2000), but the segment tree makes practical allocation O(N log B), effectively instant for any aircraft.
+Airlines already have the data.
 They just process it too late.

 The Check-In Notification System